gourmet-rss/gourmet-web/README.md

 ## Local dev

+Start the database with `docker compose up -d`

+### With `uv`

+Run `uv sync` to install the dependencies

+Run `uv run -m src/database.py` to migrate the database

-Run `python -m src.pipeline` to insert a piece of sample content
+Run `uv run -m src.pipeline` to insert a piece of sample content

-Run `python -m src.handler` to run the user request cycle as a CLI tool
+Run `uv run -m src.handler` to run the user request cycle as a CLI tool